c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 If the value of `rewind` in the input `aux_data` is `True`, a transition is made from the state before the last response.
 Any changes to the dialog context due to actions taken during the previous response will also be undone.
-This function is used when a user's speech is accidentally split in the middle during speech recognition and only the first half of the speech is responded to.
+This function is used when a user utterance is accidentally split in the middle during speech recognition and only the first half of the utterance is responded to.

 Note that the contextual information is reverted, but not if you have changed the value of a global variable in an action function or the contents of an external database.

 (chatgpt_dialogue)=
-## ChatGPT Dialogue (ChatGPT based dialogue block)
+## ChatGPT Dialogue (ChatGPT-based Dialogue Block)

-(Added in ver 0.6)

-(`dialbb.builtin_blocks.chatgpt.chatgpt_en.ChatGPT_Ja`, (for Japanese) `dialbb.builtin_blocks.chatgpt.chatgpt_en.ChatGPT_En` (for English))
+(`dialbb.builtin_blocks.chatgpt.chatgpt_en.ChatGPT_Ja` (for Japanese), and `dialbb.builtin_blocks.chatgpt.chatgpt_en.ChatGPT_En` (for English))

-Dialogue is performed using OpenAI's ChatGPT.
+Engages in dialogue using OpenAI's ChatGPT.

 These classes are subclasses of `dialbb.built-in_blocks.chatgpt.chatgpt.ChatGPT`.
 By creating a new subclass of `dialbb.built-in_blocks.chatgpt.chatgpt.ChatGPT`, you can create a new block using ChatGPT.

 ### Input/Output

-- Input.
+- Input

   - `user_utterance`: Input string (string)
-  - `aux_data`: Auxiliary data (dictionary type).
+  - `aux_data`: Auxiliary data (dictionary).
-  - `user_id`: auxiliary data (dictionary type)
+  - `user_id`: auxiliary data (dictionary)

-- Output.
+- Output

   - `system_utterance`: Input string (string)
   - `aux_data`: auxiliary data (dictionary type)
   - `final`: boolean flag indicating whether the dialog is finished or not.

 In `ChatGPT_Ja` and `ChatGPT_En`, the input `aux_data` and `user_id` are not used.
-The output `aux_data` is the same as the input `aux_data` and `final` is always `False`, but You can change this when you create a new subclass of `ChatGPT`.
+The output `aux_data` is the same as the input `aux_data` and `final` is always `False`, but you can change this when you create a new subclass of `ChatGPT`.

 When using these blocks, you need to set the OpenAI license key in the environment variable `OPENAI_KEY`.

-### Block configuration parameters
+### Block Configuration Parameters

 - `first_system_utterance` (string, default value is `""`)